act3-ace/SafeRL/docs/config_docs.md

     angle: [0, 6.283185307179586]
 ```

+All simulations in `saferl` are made up of environment objects.
+Environment objects represent physical and logical objects in the
+simulation which may act as agents, goals, points of interest,
+or obstacles.
+All environment objects are instantiated in the
+order given by the configuration file at the beginning of the
+simulation.

-EnvObj entries in a custom YAML configuration file consist of three
+Environment object entries in a custom YAML configuration file
-primary keys:
+consist of three primary keys:

 - `name`
 - `class`